Consensys/eth2.0-dafny/test/dafny/merkle/third_party_implementations/README.md

 # Test of the Prysamtic Lab Bitlist Merkleisation Implementation
 The following instructions detail how to compile and execute the test for the [Pysmatic Lab Bitlist Merkleisation Implementation](https://github.com/prysmaticlabs/go-ssz/blob/master/types/bitlist.go) which is part of the [Prysm Eth2 client](https://github.com/prysmaticlabs/prysm).

+## Prerequisites
+- Go.
+The commands below were tests with Go 1.14, but other versions should work fine as well.

+## Commands

 The following commands must be executed withing the directory including this README.md file.
 ```